wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/registration-booking-process/includes/6-eligibility.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the portal actions menu with restart option.](../media/restart-portal-action.png)](../media/restart-portal-action.png#lightbox)

 1. Once the portal restarts, navigate back to your portal page and follow the process of checking eligibility as done in Exercise 1.
-Follow through till you reach on the Step 2 of Eligibility questionnaire to verify your new question now shows up in the portal.
+Follow through until you reach on the Step 2 of Eligibility questionnaire to verify your new question now shows up in the portal.

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the new questions added to the portal.](../media/verify-question.png)](../media/verify-question.png#lightbox)